DESIGNWNOY

 We ran two fast-paced participatory workshops at The Howard School, inviting middle-schoolers, many with language-based learning differences.
 Each session blended co-creation, story-building, and scenario-based reflection.

-Students chase creative agency; teachers sought strategy and structure
+Students chase creative agency; teachers sought structure

-Students chase creative agency; teachers sought strategy and structure
+Students chase creative agency; teachers sought structure

 Creation beats consumption